 At long last, Demian Maia is getting his chance to claim the UFC welterweight championship.

-Maia has been standing at the front of the title-shot line, but the UFC has kept putting him into difficult fights.
-And many have seen it as an effort to force him out of the title picture.
+Despite standing at the front of the title-shot line, the UFC has kept putting him into difficult fights, and many have seen it as an effort to force him out of the title picture.
 Still, he has managed to take win after win over stiff competition and has been so dominant for so long that not even the UFC can deny his rightful place as the top contender at 170 pounds.

 His reward is a fight with Tyron Woodley.
 Though it's hard to call that a "reward."